seemoo-lab/internalblue/examples/magicpairing/README.md

 Run the `mp_pocs.py` script to try the PoCs.
 The script will interactively ask for the required information for each of the PoCs.
 It assumes a connected iOS device running InternalBlue.
-This can be changes by adopting the core to the desired one (i.e. for macOS `internalblue = macOSCore()`).
+This can be changed by adopting the core to the desired one (i.e. for macOS `internalblue = macOSCore()`).